By Thomas K. DeLorey …..

 Production in the three sizes continued for all Presidents through Zachary Taylor in 1849, except for William Henry Harrison who died after only one month in office in 1841.
 All had a common reverse copied from the Jefferson piece, namely a pair of hands shaking each other with crossed tomahawk and peace pipe above and the legend PEACE AND PROSPERITY.

 Taylor’s successor, Millard Fillmore, saw his medals changed drastically.
 The two-inch size was dropped, and the engraving and striking of the medals with a new reverse design was entrusted to a private party.
 The same was done for his successors, Franklin Pierce and James Buchanan.
 Abraham Lincoln’s medals were engraved outside the Mint but struck in it, while Andrew Johnson’s medals were engraved inside the Mint by a former employee of the Engraving Department.
 The Mint eventually obtained custody of all of these dies.

 Ulysses S. Grant’s medal was only struck in the two-and-a-half-inch size, and is only recognizable as an Indian Peace Medal by the presence of a peace pipe beneath Grant’s shoulder.
-Not only were the Indian’s omitted from this medals, but Grant’s name was left off it as well.
+Not only was the Indian’s omitted from this medal, but Grant’s name was left off of it as well.

 All of this would have made for a fascinating collectible series except for the U.S. Mint’s modern practice of restriking the largest available dies for each design in Bronze and selling them at a nominal price to collectors.
 This restriking in the original designs (though not in the original metal, silver, or with the original Proof-like finish) has resulted in thousands of the bronze restrikes being holed, polished down to simulate wear, silver plated and then antiqued for the deliberately fraudulent sale as a silver original.